Back to Procedures

-During an upper endoscopy (also called an EGD, gastroscopy, or esophagogastroduodenoscopy), your gastroenterologist will use a small, bendable lighted tube, inserted through the mouth, to closely examine the lining of your esophagus, stomach, and the top portion of your intestines, known as the duodendum.
+An upper endoscopy (also called an EGD, gastroscopy, or esophagogastroduodenoscopy) is a diagnostic procedure where your gastroenterologist will use a small, bendable lighted tube, inserted through the mouth, to closely examine the lining of your esophagus, stomach, and the top portion of your intestines, known as the duodenum.

-To prepare for an upper endoscopy, your gastroenterologist will need to refrain from eating or drinking anything for approximately 8 hours before the examination.
-Your stomach will need to be completely empty.
-Your gastroenterologist will give you very specific instructions regarding when to begin fasting based on when your procedure is scheduled.
+To prepare for an upper endoscopy, your gastroenterologist from Digestive Health will ask you to refrain from eating or drinking anything for approximately 8 hours before the examination.
+Your stomach will need to be completely empty for a successful EGD.
+Your gastroenterologist will give each patient very specific instructions regarding when to begin fasting based on when your procedure is scheduled.

 Request AppointmentSchedule an appointment with a Reno GI doctor near you